Stephens Media Group (broadcasting)

-Stephens Media Group is an American radio broadcasting company that owns 75 radio stations particularly in small to mid-size markets.
-Its flagship stations are at its headquarters in Tulsa, Oklahoma.
-Stephens refers to itself as "A portfolio of People", referencing the team members who work for the company.
+Stephens Media Group is an American radio broadcasting company headquartered in Tulsa, Oklahoma that currently owns 65 radio stations particularly in small to mid-size markets.
+Stephens refers to itself as "A portfolio of people", referencing the team members who work for the company.

 History

-Stephens Media started with stations around Tulsa, Oklahoma, before expanding to other markets.
+Stephens Media Group started with stations around Tulsa, Oklahoma (with KXOJ-FM [now KTSO] as its main flagship station), before expanding to other markets.

+In October 2007, Regent Communications announced it would sell its Watertown, New York radio cluster to Stephens for $6.25 million.

+On February 1, 2008, Stephens Media Group acquired six New York stations fro, Martz Communications Group for $5.095 million.

-On May 1, 2008, Stephens Media announced that it would acquire WFKL, WRMM-FM, and WZNE in Rochester, New York, as a part of Entercom's purchase of stations from CBS Radio in the market.
+On May 1, 2008, Stephens Media Group announced that it would acquire WFKL, WRMM-FM, and WZNE in Rochester, New York for $13.25 million, as a part of Entercom's purchase of stations from CBS Radio in the market.

+On April 25, 2013, it was announced that Stephens Media Group would acquire KTSO and KMYZ-FM in Tulsa from Times-Shamrock Communications; the sale was completed in October for $8.5 million.
+The same day, Stephens Media Group agreed to sell KCXR, KEMX, and KTFR to ABS Communications, Inc. for $500,000.
+This would allow Stephens to acquire KMYZ and KTSO.
+The sale was completed in June.

+On July 28, 2015, it was announced that Stephens Media Group would acquire KCFO from Friendship Broadcasting for $575,000.

+In March 2016, Stephens Media Group purchased four Ardmore, Oklahoma stations from LKCM Radio for an undisclosed amount.

+On April 15, 2016, Stephens Media Group agreed to sell KBIX and its translator to Grupo Teletul Multimedia for $175,000.

+In June 2016, Stephens Media Group sold KGND to Grand Lake Media for $75,000.

-In April 2018, Ingstad Radio sold 14 of its stations in Washington to Stephens Media Group.
+In April 2018, Ingstad Radio sold 14 of its stations in Washington to Stephens Media Group for $10.725 million.

-In July 2019, it was announced that the company would acquire 37 stations from Mapleton Communications.
+In July 2019, it was announced that Stephens would acquire 37 stations from Mapleton Communications for $21 million.
 This acquisition was approved on October 9, 2019, and was completed on October 15, 2019.

-In March 2025, it was announced that the company would be selling its 4 stations in the Alexandria area to Globecomm Media for $350,000 and the sale was completed in June 2025.
+In March 2025, it was announced that the company would be selling its four stations in the Alexandria area to Globecomm Media for $350,000 and the sale was completed in June 2025.

-In June 2025, it was announced that Stephen Media Group would be selling its Monroe stations to Warrior Media LLC for $450,000.
+In June 2025, it was announced that Stephens Media Group would be selling its Monroe stations to Warrior Media LLC for $450,000.
 The sale was completed in August 2025.